Qqwy/elixir-specify/README.md

 - CLI arguments provider, which could be helpful for defining e.g. Mix tasks.
 - .env files provider.
 - JSON and YML files provider.
+- Nested configs?
+- Possibility to load without raising on parsing falure (instead returning a success/failure tuple?)
 - Watching for updates and call a configurable handler function when configuration has changed.
-- Nested configs?

 ## Attribution